awsdocs/amazon-comprehend-developer-guide/doc_source/how-pii.md

 To run the same analysis on a large collection of documents, run an asynchronous batch job\.
 To run the job, upload your documents to Amazon S3, and submit a [StartPiiEntitiesDetectionJob](API_StartPiiEntitiesDetectionJob.md) request\.
 In your request, include the following required parameters:
 + `InputDataConfig` – Provide an [InputDataConfig](API_InputDataConfig.md) definition for your request, which includes the input properties for the job\.
 For the `S3Uri` parameter, specify the Amazon S3 location of your input documents\.
 + `OutputDataConfig` – Provide an [OutputDataConfig](API_OutputDataConfig.md) definition for your request, which includes the output properties for the job\.
 For the `S3Uri` parameter, specify the Amazon S3 location where Amazon Comprehend writes the results of its analysis\.
 + `DataAccessRoleArn` – Provide the Amazon Resource Name \(ARN\) of an AWS Identity and Access Management role\.
 This role must grant Amazon Comprehend read access to your input data and write access to your output location in Amazon S3\.
-For more information, see [Role\-Based Permissions Required for Asynchronous Operations](access-control-managing-permissions.md#auth-role-permissions)\.
+For more information, see [Role\-based permissions required for asynchronous operations](access-control-managing-permissions.md#auth-role-permissions)\.
 + `Mode` – Set this parameter to `ONLY_OFFSETS`\.
 With this setting, the output provides the character offsets that locate each PII entity in the input text\.
 The output also includes confidence scores and PII entity types\.
 + `LanguageCode` – Set this parameter to `en`\.
 Amazon Comprehend supports PII detection in only English text\.

-## Redact PII Entities<a name="how-pii-redact"></a>
+## Redact PII entities<a name="how-pii-redact"></a>

 To redact the PII entities in your text, you must run an asynchronous batch job\.
 To run the job, upload your documents to Amazon S3, and submit a [StartPiiEntitiesDetectionJob](API_StartPiiEntitiesDetectionJob.md) request\.
 In your request, include the following required parameters:
 + `InputDataConfig` – Provide an [InputDataConfig](API_InputDataConfig.md) definition for your request, which includes the input properties for the job\.
 For the `S3Uri` parameter, specify the Amazon S3 location of your input documents\.
 + `OutputDataConfig` – Provide an [OutputDataConfig](API_OutputDataConfig.md) definition for your request, which includes the output properties for the job\.
 For the `S3Uri` parameter, specify the Amazon S3 location where Amazon Comprehend writes the results of its analysis\.
 + `DataAccessRoleArn` – Provide the Amazon Resource Name \(ARN\) of an AWS Identity and Access Management role\.
 This role must grant Amazon Comprehend read access to your input data and write access to your output location in Amazon S3\.
-For more information, see [Role\-Based Permissions Required for Asynchronous Operations](access-control-managing-permissions.md#auth-role-permissions)\.
+For more information, see [Role\-based permissions required for asynchronous operations](access-control-managing-permissions.md#auth-role-permissions)\.
 + `Mode` – Set this parameter to `ONLY_REDACTION`\.
 With this setting, Amazon Comprehend writes a copy of your input documents to the output location in Amazon S3\.
 In this copy, each PII entity is redacted\.
 + `RedactionConfig` – Provide a [RedactionConfig](API_RedactionConfig.md) definition for your request, which includes the configuration parameters for the redaction\.
 Specify the types of PII to redact, and specify whether each PII entity is replaced with the name of its type or a character of your choice:
   + To replace each PII entity with its type, set the `MaskMode` parameter to `REPLACE_WITH_PII_ENTITY_TYPE`\.
 For example, with this setting, the PII entity "Jane Doe" is replaced with "\[NAME\]"\.